ypriverol/github-paper/REVIEWS.md

    intermediate projects (hts / samtools?), and larger projects (rOpenSci??) that effectively use GitHub.

-> We now discuss examplar repositories in the introduction.
+> Response: We now discuss exemplar repositories in the introduction.
 We added a complete table with examples
-> of GitHub projects organized by categories.
-Each example can be use as a reference for each Rule in the paper.
+> of GitHub projects organized by categories (Table 1).
+Each example can be used as a reference for each Rule in the paper.
-> For all of the example, the name, URL and specific categories are added to the table."
+> For all the examples, the name, URL and specific categories are added to the table."

 3. Of course the emphasis on GitHub is challenging.
 We know that this service cannot be indefinite, just as Sourceforge, Google Code,